 We built our application using Java and XML in Android Studio.
 We used a relative layout format with tab-based fragments for the first tab and a corresponding layout design with intent fillers for the second tab’s functionality.
 For the user interface, we utilized AAA contrast for the vast majority of the app to enhance usability and readability for all users.

 Challenges we ran into

 Our first significant difficulty was to make the application and user-interface simple enough to be operated by any individual.
 We had to navigate and test out various fonts, image sizes, color combinations, and table setups to make sure that the app was clean and simple to operate without compromising the usefulness of its features.

-The final technical challenge we faced in creating the application was making sure that it would be functional across various Android Platforms.
+The second technical challenge we faced in creating the application was making sure that it would be functional across various Android Platforms.
 The problems that we ran into would vary from device to device, so it was challenging to come up with a solution that worked for every single one and didn’t create problems of its own.
 We ran several tests on a variety of Android emulators and tested the application on a wide array of personal devices and were eventually able to come up with a solution that worked across the boards.
 This process was eye-opening for us, as we never realized how seemingly small changes could have drastic impacts on different devices.

 Accomplishments that we’re proud of